Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 To take advantage of this strategy:

-By deferring taxes through a 1031 exchange, you can preserve cash flow and reinvest the full value of your sale into your next venture, giving you more flexibility to grow your investments.
+When you “postpone” taxes through a 1031 exchange, you can preserve cash flow and reinvest the full value of your sale into your next venture, giving you more flexibility to grow your investments.

-The capital gains tax is deferred until you sell the replacement asset— unless you complete another 1031 exchange at that time.
+The capital gains tax is deferred until you sell the replacement asset unless you complete another 1031 exchange at that time.

 Opportunity Zones, designated under the Tax Cuts and Jobs Act, are economically distressed areas identified based on specific criteria to qualify for investment incentives.
 You can defer and potentially reduce your capital gains tax by reinvesting your capital gains into these zones.